tran4code/calorieApp_server/README.md

 - **Connect with Friends**: Stay accountable by connecting with friends, sending friend requests, and sharing your fitness progress.
 Together, you can achieve your goals.

+- **ChatGPT4 generated WorkOut plan** Now you can get customized and more accurate work out plan.
+-
+- **ChatGPT generated diet plan** Now you can get customized and more accurate diet plan.

 and more:

  - User can keep a track of their calorie intake and output.